aws-amplify/amplify-js/docs/media/quick_start.md

 - [Sign up for an AWS Account](https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start).
 - Install [Node.js®](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) if they are not already on your machine.

-Note: Verify that you are running at least Node.js version 8.x or greater and npm version 5.x or greater by running :code:`node -v` and :code:`npm -v` in a terminal/console window.
+Note: Verify that you are running at least Node.js version 8.x or greater and npm version 5.x or greater by running `node -v` and `npm -v` in a terminal/console window.
 Older versions may produce errors and are unsupported.
 {: .callout .callout--action}

 Now, install and configure the Amplify CLI globally.